Nordln/EasydiffusionWiki/Troubleshooting.md

 Common issues and their solutions.
 If these solutions don't work, please feel free to [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues).

+## Green image generated
+This usually happens if you're running NVIDIA 1650 or 1660 Super.
+To solve this, please upgrade to v2 by following the installation steps here: https://github.com/cmdr2/stable-diffusion-ui/tree/v2#installation

+And then enable `Full precision` in the `Advanced settings`.
+This will prevent green images from being generated.

+## No module found
+This can happen if you're hitting the Windows file path length limitation.
+To solve this, please upgrade to v2 by following the installation steps here: https://github.com/cmdr2/stable-diffusion-ui/tree/v2#installation , and ensure that you've placed the `stable-diffusion-ui` folder in `C:` or `D:` (or any top-level location).

 ## './docker-compose.yml' is invalid:
 > ERROR: The Compose file './docker-compose.yml' is invalid because:
 > services.stability-ai.deploy.resources.reservations value Additional properties are not allowed ('devices' was unexpected)